glennklockwood/rpi-ansible/README.md

 **Step 3:** Run the Ansible playbook to create new users and do most of the system configuration

-**Step 4:** Set a password for new user(s) created by Ansible by logging in as the default privileged user (`pi`) and `sudo passwd username`.
-This is required for the new user(s) to be able to sudo.

-After you run the playbook, the Raspberry Pi is configured, and your new user(s) have been created and passwords set, delete the changes you made to `~/.ssh/config` so that you can disable the default user and switch to using the new user that Ansible created.

 ## Using Local Mode

 Edit `local.yml` and add the mac address of `eth0` for the Raspberry Pi to